Donkey Kong 64: Legacy

 Rare's 3D platformers became notorious for their emphasis on collecting items, and Kotaku remembered Donkey Kong 64 as "the worst offender" with hundreds of color-coded bananas.
 Other retrospective reviewers agreed.
 Electronic Gaming Monthly wrote: "As ...
 Super Mario 64 breathed life into the 3D platforming genre, Donkey Kong 64 sucked it all out" and solidified Rare's reputation for making "collect-a-thon" games.
 The indie developer behind A Hat in Time, a spiritual successor to Banjo-Kazooie, blamed Donkey Kong 64 for the "collect-a-thon platform adventurer" genre's decline in popularity.
+The game holds a Guinness World Record for most collectible items in a platform game.

 Retro Gamer and Game Informer both remembered the reception as "mixed", in consideration of its similarities with Banjo-Kazooie and lack of genre-pushing changes.
-Though decently reviewed, this and Rare's subsequent Nintendo 64 releases did not meet the extolment of the company's preceding games, and lackluster sales led to a staff exodus that culminated with the company's acquisition by Microsoft in 2002.
-Donkey Kong 64 was resultingly Rare's final Donkey Kong game; the series did not receive another major installment until Donkey Kong Jungle Beat (2004) five years later.
+Despite positive reviews, Donkey Kong 64 and Rare's subsequent Nintendo 64 games did not receive the acclaim of their previous releases.
+Rare was acquired by Microsoft in 2002, leaving Donkey Kong 64 as Rare's final Donkey Kong game.
+Donkey Kong did not receive another major installment until Donkey Kong Jungle Beat (2004) five years later, and Donkey Kong 64 remained the franchise's only 3D platformer until Donkey Kong Bananza (2025).
 Electronic Gaming Monthly noted at the game's launch, that the Nintendo 64 was approaching the end of its lifecycle, as gamers turned their sights to the Sega Dreamcast and Sony PlayStation 2.
 IGN later named Donkey Kong 64 as worthy of a remake for the Nintendo 3DS handheld console.
 In 2009, Official Nintendo Magazine placed the game 89th in a list of the best Nintendo games, calling it "a forgotten classic".

-The "DK Rap" is still remembered for its negative reception, but an upswing in popularity happened more than a decade after release as an Internet meme.
+The "DK Rap" is still remembered for its negative reception, but enjoyed an upswing in popularity more than a decade after its release, as an Internet meme.
 Sutherland believes this happened because those who played the game as children had realized the song was meant to be taken as a joke, not a serious songwriting attempt.
 Similarly, Kirkhope commented that "it's a bit like ABBA, the way they've kind of come back into fashion over the years".
 Renditions of the "DK Rap" appeared in Super Smash Bros.
 Melee (2001) and Donkey Konga (2003).
 In 2017, Kirkhope composed a similar rap for Yooka-Laylee, a platform game made in homage to Rare's works.
+The rap plays during Donkey Kong's introduction in The Super Mario Bros.
+Movie (2023), included at the behest of Donkey Kong's voice actor Seth Rogen.
+Kirkhope was flattered by the song's inclusion but disappointed he did not receive credit; the film simply credits it as originating from Donkey Kong 64.